• Skip to main content

 This is usually done for record and reference purposes.

-This documentation is read in the next meeting of the organization by the person who wrote it and adopted by someone or people who were present at the meeting.
+This documentation is read in the organisation’s next meeting by the person who wrote it and adopted by someone or people present at it.

 Adoption of minutes implies that it can be used as a working document, and no corrections are to be made afterwards.